EricLambrecht/react-timing-hooks/docs/loops-and-intervals/useInterval.md

 A react wrapper for [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) – no leaks on unmount!
 {: .fs-6 .fw-300 }

-This hook allows you to do certain actions at a regular interval, i.e. **loops**.
+This hook allows you to do certain actions at a regular interval, a.k.a. *loops*.
-It is a react-wrapper for the native javascript function `setInterval`.
+It is a React-wrapper for the native Javascript function [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/setInterval).

 In addition to the standard Javascript API, the returned callbacks allow you to **pause, resume, stop and start** the interval, too.

+{: .note }
-**Note**: By default, the interval is _stopped_ on mount and has to be started manually.
-If you want the interval to start immediately on mount, use `options.startOnMount`.
+By default, the interval is _stopped_ on mount and has to be started manually.
+If you want the interval to start automatically on mount, use `options.startOnMount`.

-You can also stop the interval or start the interval in a stopped state by setting a delay value of `null`.
+{: .important-title }
+> Good to know
+>
+> Intervals also stop if you set the `delay` argument to `null`.

+#### Alternatives

 If you want to loop very fast – maybe because you want to animate something – you might want to use [useAnimationFrameLoop()](/react-timing-hooks/animation-api/useAnimationFrameLoop.html) instead which yields better performance in these cases.